Skip to main content

 How to avoid Brilinta side effects

 1. Fully discuss your medical conditions, health history, and current medications and supplements with the prescribing healthcare provider prior to starting Brilinta.
 Update the provider with any changes to medications or health status.
-Check with them before taking over-counter-medications, as common ones like ibuprofen can increase bleeding risk.
+Check with them before taking over-the-counter medications, as common ones like ibuprofen can increase bleeding risk.

 2. Immediately report any bleeding to a healthcare professional or seek medical attention.
 Signs of bleeding may not always be obvious and could include nosebleeds, brown urine, black stool, or vomiting material that looks like coffee grounds.

 3. Take Brilinta exactly as prescribed.
-Follow instructions for taking Brilinta found in your medication guide.
-Continue to follow up with the prescribing provider to ensure that you are to continue the drug.
-Before discontinuing the medication, seek the medical advice of the provider.
+Follow the instructions for taking Brilinta found in your medication guide.
+Continue to follow up with the prescribing provider to ensure that you continue the drug.
+Do not stop taking Brilinta unless your provider tells you to do so.

 4. Avoid alcohol use, since it may increase the risk of stomach bleeding.

-5. If a dose is missed, skip the missed dose and simply take the next dose.
-Do not take both doses simultaneously.
+5. If a dose is missed, skip the missed dose and take the next dose as scheduled.
+Do not take both doses at the same time.